Top 10 Best Sites

-In any case, holding hands is the first physical connection between two potential lovers, and it has the power to draw them close in a way they never really imagined before.
+Holding hands is the first physical connection between two potential lovers, and it has the power to draw them close in a way they never really imagined before.

-“Private” doesn’t have to mean “alone.”
+Private doesn’t have to mean alone.
 You can be in a crowd, as long as you are anonymous strangers to the people around you.

 Young guys are often very nervous about public displays of affection, so make sure the setting is comfortable for him.

 He has a lot to risk, whereas there is only upside for a girl if your friends should happen to catch you holding hands.

 Your calm demeanor and welcoming smile will help him relax and build up his courage, too.